ADORSYS-GIS/snort3-installation-scripts/README.md

 - Downloads and compiles Snort3 from source
 - Sets up Snort3 configurations for optimal performance
 - Easy to use with a single command
+- Configures Snort3 as a systemd service for easy management

 ## Prerequisites
 Before running the script, ensure that you have the following prerequisites installed: